ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

 {: \#whitepaper}

-## Overview
+## Introduction

-{: \#overview} For many enterprises, VMware Software Defined Data Center (SDDC) is the virtualization platform for hosting production business critical distributed (x86) workloads in on-premises or in co-located Data Centre facilities.
+For many enterprises, VMware Software Defined Data Center (SDDC) is the virtualization platform for hosting production business critical distributed (x86) workloads in on-premises or in co-located Data Centre facilities.

 VMware has 44.8% market share in virtualization platform technologies, per Statista and 79% of Enterprises across the globe runs VMware per IDC.